Kong/docs.konghq.com/app/konnect/dev-portal/applications/enable-app-reg.md

 ## Prerequisites

-- A service that is versioned and published to the
+- An API product that is versioned and published to the
   {{site.konnect_short_name}} Dev Portal so that it appears in the catalog.

 - The API product version can be in any runtime group, as long as the following conditions are met: